 6. In the title field enter “LINEAR_END_POSITION”.
 Select “Number” for Data Type.

-7. Create one user defined field with title “LINEAR_SHAPE_CODE” and select “Text” for Data type.
+7. Create one user-defined field with the title “LINEAR_SHAPE_CODE” and select “Text” for Data type.

 8. After creating the mentioned fields, the “User Defined Fields” dialog will look like the image below.

 Important Note: UDFs names must be inserted as in the example: “LINEAR_START_POSITION”, “LINEAR_END_POSITION” and “LINEAR_SHAPE_CODE”.
-Otherwise, application will inform you that the required fields for drawing time-location diagram are missing from the project.
+Otherwise, the application will inform you that the required fields for drawing time-location diagrams are missing from the project.